pyControl/docs/docs/user-guide/programming-tasks.md

 ## Overview

 Behavioural tasks in pyControl are implemented as state machines, the basic elements of which are states and events.
 To implement a task the user creates a state machine description file written in python.
-There are example tasks in the [examples](https://bitbucket.org/takam/pycontrol/src/default/examples/?at=default) folder.
+There are example tasks in the command line interface [tasks](https://bitbucket.org/takam/pycontrol/src/default/tasks/?at=default) folder - looking at these examples and reading this guide should give a good sense of how to define task behaviour.

 Every state machine description file starts by importing some utility functions and constants: